MThompson384/AI-Final-Project/README.md

 ### Project Description & Features:

-Following our analysis of the Bearing AI Research case, our team has developed a website demo featuring a Ship Emission Calculator designed to provide users with insights into their vessel's environmental impact.
+Following our analysis of the Bearing AI case article, our team has developed a website demo featuring a Ship Emission Calculator designed to provide users with insights into their vessel's environmental impact.
 This tool leverages key operational factors to estimate emissions and offer actionable recommendations for reduction.

 The Ship Emission Calculator incorporates the following features: